 The current practice in the Episcopal Church is to baptize individuals (adults or children) at a regular Sunday or Saturday service with the faith community present, since baptism is a rite of initiation into that community.
 The congregation has several responses in the liturgy.
 At St. Paul's, we have further adapted the liturgy to include a promise by the children who are present, affirming the newly baptized as a brother or sister.

 Sometime before the baptism, the candidates for baptism – or the parents and Godparents in the case of a child – meet with the priest to discuss your reasons for seeking baptism as well as the Church's hope for you or your child as a result of baptism.
-A basic baptism request and information form is available here.
+Please contact the church office to get a baptism request form.